Who are we?

 We came to believe that the most potent way of being church was very small.
 ‘The church released’ – not a big gathering where people come and watch one person – with many centrally organised programs to attend.
 There’s a place for that, and God uses that, but we believed Jesus was calling us to something different – something radically different in terms of releasing and empowering people.

-We got excited about this idea of small micro-churches, called ’Gospel Communities on mission.’
+We got excited about this idea of small micro-churches, called ’Gospel Communities.’
 A group of people who worship and follow Jesus together – who give themselves to Jesus as the leader of their lives and have deep relational community with each other.
 A collection of people who are committed to the mission of God together in one form or another.
 That’s church in its most basic and potent form.

 We said, what if we started forming these, inspiring these, and then serving these small ‘micro churches’ on mission… and saying, ‘We’ll just be a family of those.’
 The heart behind this is what we wanted to release… we wanted to release the most powerful form of the church, the most relational form of church, the most transformative form of the church… which is this small version of the church.